USA and the UK

 - Bank statements

-Furthermore, any evidence provided must be in its original form, dated and headed on paper.
+In addition, any evidence provided must be in its original form, dated and headed on paper.
 Also, any marriage or civil partnership certificate must be validly recognized by the UK.
+The UK Home Office also require any documents not in English or Welsh to be translated and a certified copy submitted.

 As it is with most visas, the applicants must provide evidence that they can financially sustain themselves whilst living in the UK.
 For a Spouse Visa extension, the financial requirements are as follows: